cogawi/resume/resume.md

 Include anything in experience that relates to the current direction as the top under each section -->

-# SUMMARY OF QUALIFICATIONS
+# MECHANICAL ENGINEER

 <!--- Mechanical engineer with the heart of an inventor, a problem solver with the ability to design and build products.
 Experienced in bringing products from concept through production, with feedback from the customer and supplier throughout the process. -->
-- Fourteen years of mechanical and structural design experience, working with SolidWorks and CATIA.
+Fourteen years of mechanical and structural design experience, working with SolidWorks and CATIA.
-- Knowledgeable in static, dynamic explicit, and thermal FEA.
+Knowledgeable in static, dynamic explicit, and thermal FEA.
-- Strong interest in renewable energy, composite design and analysis.
+Strong interest in renewable energy, composite design and analysis.
 <!-- Experienced in R&D through university lab research.-->
 <!-- Proficient in Mandarin Chinese, ready to directly engage with overseas partners.-->